 Periods bring on a lot of annoying symptoms every month, but one of the most irritating has to be breast pain.
-Whether you get yours just before your period comes or at another point in your cycle, they can feel achy, affect your daily activities, make it hard to sleep, and more.
+Breast pain can occur just before your period, during your period or at pretty much any other point in your cycle.
+Your breasts might feel achy, heavy, tender and discomfort may even affect your daily activities or make it hard to sleep..
 Here, we’re helping make sense of why you get breast pain, how to know if it’s something to worry about, and how to cope with it.

 Premenstrual breast swelling and tenderness is known as ‘cyclical mastalgia’, and it’s very common for people with periods who suffer with PMS (premenstrual syndrome).

 If you find your boobs hurt a lot before your period, it may be a sign of fibrocystic breast disease, which is when breasts become painful and lumpy before menstruation.
 The lumps can be large and may move when you push them, but they’ll usually go away when your period is over.
-If they don’t you’ll need to check them with a doctor, but we’ll get to that later.
+If they don’t stop hurting after your period, you’ll need to check them with a doctor, but we’ll get to that later.

-Breast pain ranges in its intensity; mostly it is mild and uncomfortable, but in some cases it can be severe and require intervention.
+Breast pain ranges in its intensity; mostly it is mild and more of a discomfort, but in some cases it can be severe and require intervention.
 Typically breast pain occurs alongside PMS symptoms before a period comes on, but some people experience it at other times in their cycle too.
 If your breast pain happens near your period, you’ll notice it goes away when you start to bleed.
 Ah, the relief.

 It’s those pesky hormones again.
 Fluctuating hormone levels are usually the reason for premenstrual breast pain.
-Estrogen and progesterone increase in the second half of the cycle, and estrogen peaks in the middle while progesterone levels rise in the week before menstruation.
-The estrogen enlarges the breast ducts, and the progesterone causes glands to swell, so with all that happening your breasts can get pretty sore.
+Oestrogen and progesterone both increase in the second half of the cycle.
+Oestrogen hits a peak mid-cycle, while progesterone levels peak around a week before menstruation.
+The oestrogen enlarges the breast ducts, and the progesterone causes glands to swell, so with all that happening your breasts can get pretty sore.